Durham Day Trip Pro Tips

 Get out there, kids!
-School’s out, but folks young and old(er) have much to look forward to in the great outdoors.
 Looking to get outside?
 Stretch your legs at the local favorite Eno River State Park, an attraction that has slowly reopened its access points.
 Fews Ford and Cole Mill accesses are operating under normal hours, and all trails and bathrooms located near parking lots are open.
 We encourage you to take to the trails and keep moving, rather than congregating in groups.

 Bathrooms are scheduled to be cleaned throughout the day, as picnic shelters, water fountains, and hydrants remain turned off.
 Please bring a filled, reusable water bottle with you, and bring your pup on a leash and enjoy the fresh air!
 It might be crowded as folks are eager to get outside, so consider visiting during non-peak hours.
 Our website is full of ideas for things to do and outdoor activities.

 Pair something cool and sweet for your excursions.
-It's July, y'all.
-Enjoy open parks and trails with a local frozen treat in hand from some local makers that still offer their summer beverages and desserts to go.
-(Let’s be honest, Pelican’s Snoballs is only open seasonally; now is definitely the time to enjoy those snocones!)
+Enjoy open parks and trails with a local frozen treat in hand from some local makers that offering beverages and desserts to go.
+(Now is definitely the time to get those snocones from Pelican’s Snoballs!)

 Buy an insulated water bottle to ensure you stay refreshed while you’re out exploring.
 Local retailers like Hometown Apparel and Bulldega have tons of insulated water bottles to keep you hydrated and equipped with Durham swag while you’re out on summer excursions.
 Be sure to check out online retailers who also provide shipping or curbside pickup.